 Carmen Electra provides examples of:

-- Piss Take Rap: You're reading this correctly.
-Ms. Electra herself raps for the full duration of the album.
+- Piss-Take Rap: Ms. Electra herself raps for the full duration of the album.
 And it is awful.

 - Pretty Fly for a White Guy: Carmen's attempt at being street, especially when rapping about the Exxon Valdez spill.